 Who can help arrange for a gift?

-To be certain that the Epilepsy Foundation receives your intended gift, you should state your intention in your will.
+To be certain that the Epilepsy Alliance Ohio receives your intended gift, you should state your intention in your will.
 Without a will, you lose control over your belongings after your death.
 Your property and finances are settled according to state laws whether or not they coincide with your intentions or your family’s wishes.

 A gift is a wonderful way to recognize someone who has made a difference in your life.
 You may also want to consider restricting your gift for specific use, such as research or for building a new facility.
 This kind of memorial gift can be designated in your will, the same way that you would leave a personal gift from your estate.
 You just need to make clear that the gift is in memory of a particular person or for a specific use.

 This is a decision that is entirely yours to make.
-If you inform the Epilepsy Foundation in advance, then we can recognize your generosity.
+If you inform the Epilepsy Alliance in advance, then we can recognize your generosity.
 We can also talk to you about specific opportunities for giving.